microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 8. Push templates

-After modifying the templates, you can save and push the templates to your private ACR.
+After modifying the templates, you can save and push the custom templates to your private ACR.
 You must be logged in to your ACR in order to push the templates.

-You can use the command `FHIR Converter: Push templates (Ctrl + H)` to push templates:
+You can use the command `FHIR Converter: Push custom templates (Ctrl + H)` to push templates:
 - Enter the image reference `<registry-name>.azurecr.io/<image-name>:<tag>`(image name should be lowcase).
 - If template folder exists in workspace, the location of template folder will be opened by default.
 In any case, you need to make sure to select a folder to be pushed to ACR.